modular/modular/KGEN/docs/public/programming-manual.md

 never mutated once created, and one can implement deep value semantics through lazy copy-on-write as Swift does.
-Each of these approaches has different tradeoffs, and Mojo takes the opinion that while we want a few common sets of collection types, that we can also support a wide range of specialized ones that focus on particular use cases.
+Each of these approaches has different tradeoffs, and Mojo takes the opinion that while we want a few common sets of collection types, we can also support a wide range of specialized ones that focus on particular use cases.

 In Mojo, you can do this by implementing the `__copyinit__` method.
-Here is an example of that using a simple `String` in pseudo code:
+Here is an example of that using a simple `String` in pseudo-code:

 ```mojo
 struct MyString: